 For more information about the history of Rosholt Farm, visit Pope County SWCD's website.

 The nitrogen rate studies are being conducted by Dr. John Lamb and Dr. Fabian Fernandez (University of Minnesota).
-Prairie Lakes Co-op provides agronomic services, irrigation scheduling and hosts real-time weather data, from MDA’s recently installed weather station.
-The Rosholt Farm also hosts "Answer plots" and field days during the cropping season.
+CHS Prairie Lakes provides agronomic services and irrigation scheduling.
+Pope Soil and Water Conservation District posts real time weather data from MDA’s weather station.
+The Rosholt Farm also hosts field days during the cropping season.